ajkessel/wsltools/README.md

 You can optionally use wslshim to map filename arguments to the executable, similar to the wrapper method above, by specifying `-f` with the invocation.
 But the [wsl-wrapper](wsl-wrapper) method renders that unnecessary.
 ## TODO
-If there is enough interest in this, I may package it up as a Debian/Ubuntu package for easier installation, or at least add an installation script to this repository.
+If there is enough interest in this, I may package it up as a Debian/Ubuntu package for easier installatioa.n